91ahmed/DbtoExcel/README.md

 ```

 `execute()`
-> This is the last method you must invoke to execute the script and download the Excel file.
+> This is the last method you shoulf invoke to execute the script, the method will convert the data and download the excel file.